 No, cancer is more like a thief.
 You don’t thank a thief do you?

-Another issue I have with this cancer is a gift line of thinking is that as I mentioned in my You Can’t Go Back Post, it often seems as if there’s an unspoken expectation to “come out of cancer” a better person.
-Somehow one is supposed to be miraculously transformed into a new and improved version of one’s former self.
+Another issue I have with this cancer is a gift line of thinking is that as I mentioned in my You Can’t Go Back Post, it often seems as if there’s an unspoken expectation to “come out of a cancer diagnosis” a better person.
+Somehow, one is supposed to be miraculously transformed into a new and improved version of one’s former self.
 The next logical step is that one should “thank” cancer for this.

 I don’t think so.

-People with or without cancer are just people, no better or worse; all with flaws.
+People with or without cancer are just people, no better or worse – all of us flawed.